bendavis78/paper-date-picker/.tmp/paper-date-picker/README.md

 ---

-If you appreciate this component, please show your support by donating to [Bold Idea](http://boldidea.org).
+If you find this component useful, please show your support by donating to [Bold Idea](http://boldidea.org).
 Click the button below!

 [![ideaSpark campaign button][donate]](https://donorbox.org/bold-idea-make-ideaspark-possible-for-dallas-area-students)